YOLO based Ocean Eddy Localization with AWS SageMaker: Background

 \subsection{SAR Data}

-Synthetic Aperture Radar (SAR) involves active data collection, where a sensor emits its own energy and records the energy reflected back from the Earth's surface.
-Unlike interpreting optical imagery, SAR data requires a different approach, as it is influenced by surface properties like structure and moisture.
-The spatial resolution of SAR data depends on the ratio of the sensor wavelength to the length of its antenna, with longer antennas typically resulting in higher spatial resolution for a given wavelength.
-In this study, we utilized SAR data obtained from active sensors, specifically images from the Sentinel-1 mission by the European Space Agency (ESA) \cite{ws3}.
-These SAR images offer high-resolution views of the Earth's surface, capturing microwave signals and providing valuable insights for various applications.
+Synthetic Aperture Radar (SAR) involves active remote sensing, where energy emitted by the sensor is reflected back from the Earth's surface and recorded.
+Unlike optical imagery, interpreting SAR data requires unique methods as it is influenced by surface properties like structure and moisture.
+The spatial resolution depends on the ratio of the sensor wavelength to the antenna length, with longer antennas generally producing higher resolution.
+In this study, SAR data from the European Space Agency's Sentinel-1 mission \cite{ws3} was utilized, providing high-resolution imagery that aids in identifying various geophysical phenomena.